opencog/learn/Theory-Notes.md

 thinking, and sometimes complete logical short-circuits, break-downs.
 The LLM perceives a homotopic defomration from one state to another when there is none. it perceives two pieces of software as hving equivalent function, when they don't.
-It percieves a solution of a Sudoku puzzle, when one of the constrins is clearly violated.
+It perceives a solution of a Sudoku puzzle, when one of the constrins is clearly violated.
 This is the "blurriness" issue.